top of page

 Larry Miller

-Clinical Professor & Director, Music Business Program, NYU Steinhardt
+Clinical Professor, Music Business Program, NYU Steinhardt & Executive Director, Sony Audio Institute

-Larry Miller is a professor of Music Business at NYU Steinhardt Department of Music and Performing Arts Professions where he is director of the Music Business program.
-He is a music and technology entrepreneur, advisor, producer and host of the Musonomics podcast.
+Larry S. Miller is a professor of Music Business at NYU Steinhardt Department of Music and Performing Arts Professions where he is the inaugural executive director of the Sony Audio Institute for Music Business and Technology.
+Larry is a music and technology entrepreneur, advisor, producer and host of the Musonomics podcast.
 He teaches undergraduate and graduate courses on music entrepreneurship, music analytics, strategic marketing, global music management and the business structure of the music industry.
-He advises music creators and rights holders on public policy and litigation and provided expert testimony before the United States Copyright Review Board and the World Intellectual Property Organization (WIPO).
+He advises music creators and rights holders on public policy and litigation and has provided expert testimony before the United States Copyright Review Board and the World Intellectual Property Organization (WIPO).

 Larry founded and operated Or Music, a Grammy Award winning independent record label and music publisher where he signed, recorded and published multi-platinum artists Los Lonely Boys and Matisyahu; he was Vice President of Market Development at AT&T Labs Research, and began his career as a broadcaster at Tribune, NBC Radio Entertainment and WHTZ/Z100 New York, regarded as the most successful startup in U.S. radio history as the station went from “worst to first” within 72 days of signing-on in the country’s most competitive radio market.